94% of customers are more likely to recommend a brand that engages them emotionally.

 With brand positioning, companies not only help customers understand how their products and services help them and why they should care about a certain brand - they also gain the following benefits:

+Brand positioning has become critical to a company's overall marketing strategy.
 Through brand positioning, businesses can establish their main point of differentiation and communicate their unique values to their ideal customers.